 - Book a Wine Tour: Wine tours are a great way to pay one fee to be driven to a handful of pre-selected wineries.
 The tours often have deals with the wineries so it is included in your fee and you get to enjoy the convenience of not driving or taking ubers.

 - 2 for 1 Wine Tastings: if you go directly to the website of your favorite wineries, they often have 2 for 1 coupons listed.
 Here are a few to save you some time.
 Faulkner Winery, Bel Vino, Wiens Family Cellars, Wilsons Creek, Danza del Sol, Oak Mountain Winery

-Have you visited Temecula before?
-What as your favorite winery to visit?
+Have you visited Temecula Wine County?
+What is your favorite winery to visit?
 Stay tuned for my next posting on Where to Dine in Temecula!

 Receive the Latest News